dg-pb/dg-pb.github.io/posts/pythons-try-finally.rst

 `See the most recent accepted PEP regarding this <https://peps.python.org/pep-0765/>`__

-And the last new is that issuing warning is causing some issues and there might be the case that it either:
+And the last new update regarding this is that issuing a warning might be problematic and there might be the case that either:

-1. needs to be deprecated
+1. That sort of usage needs to be deprecated, or
-2. rolled back to usage without warning and let linters handle it
+2. warning needs to be rolled back and let linters handle it.

 This post is rather meant to explain how current mechanics work in as simple as possible manner.